Rock Radio Scrapbook

 (Photo courtesy: Ted Wendland/radiowest.ca)

-In a business where people come and go like the wind, John Novak is a constant.
+In a business where people come and go like the wind, John Novak was a constant.

 Novak started at CKOC on June 6, 1972 and was on-air there an amazing 37 years and two months before he and the station parted ways in August, 2009.
-Novak, chief engineer Les Horton (more than 50 years of service beginning in 1924) and program director Nevin Grant (38 years ending in 2003) are the top three longest-serving employees in the long history of CKOC.
+Novak, chief engineer Les Horton (51 years of service beginning in 1922) and program director Nevin Grant (38 years ending in 2003) are the top three longest-serving employees in the long history of CKOC.
 But no one was on the air longer at CKOC than this native of Winnipeg.

 In his long service at CKOC, Novak did most of the air shifts, from middays to afternoon drive to mornings.
 He also served as music director and assistant program director and additionally did a stint at CKOC's sister station, K-LITE FM (CKLH).